digital-index-of-middle-english-verse/dimev/docs/documentation.md

 - `titles`.
 Any titles generally assigned to the item in modern scholarship.
   Titles given by documentary witnesses are transcribed within the element `MSTitle`, a child of `witness`.
   See [Child elements of `witness`].
-  Data type: an array of one or more child elements with the tag `title`; alternatively, a single `title` element may appear as the direct child of `record`.<!--fix this in the xml-->
+  Data type: an array of one or more child elements with the tag `title`.
   Content of the element `title` is ordinary string but may contain inline formatting.
 - `subjects`.
 Descriptive keywords for content.
   Data type: an array of one or more child elements with the tag `subject`.